department-of-veterans-affairs/vets-website/content/pages/education/work-learn/non-traditional.md

     description: ""
 ---

 You may find that mainstream college programs aren't a good fit for you.
-If you qualify for the GI Bill, you can use your benefit in a variety of non-traditional ways.
+If you qualify for the GI Bill, you can use your benefit in many non-traditional ways.